UncleMle/PMRP-RageMP-GameMode/README.md

 ###### 6. You should now be able to run the .exe file and start the gamemode.

 # Misc

+If your hosting this gamemode from a server external from your local network ensure to port forward so you can connect.
+[Getting started with server RAGE:MP](https://wiki.rage.mp/index.php?title=Getting_Started_with_Server)

 This gamemode also comes with a UCP and discord intergration which can both be ran separately from the main game server.